-Provisio Partners, with its Salesforce Nonprofit and proprietary Birdseye case management platform, provided AHS with an expansive vision in three key human services areas: health care, education and employment.
+Provisio Partners, using Salesforce provided Trellus with an expansive vision in three key human services areas: health care, education, and employment.

 “We could only see individuals in isolation.
 Now we can see how we are providing comprehensive care.
 We do more under one roof and can prove it.”

-For more than 40 years Asian Health Services (AHS) has championed immigrants and refugees in Illinois, particularly in the Chicago area.
-Its personalized support and services to underserved immigrants and refugees help them thrive as “healthy, educated and employed” members of
+For more than 40 years Trellus (formerly Asian Health Services) has championed immigrants and refugees in Illinois, particularly in the Chicago area.
+Its personalized support and services to underserved immigrants and refugees help them thrive as “healthy, educated, and employed” members of society.

-In 2016, Craig Maki, CEO of AHS recognized that his organization had vast amounts of data on clients.
+In 2016, Craig Maki, (former CEO of AHS, and current Chief Strategy Officer at Provisio) recognized that his organization had vast amounts of data on clients.
 The problem: information was in multiple locations and did not combine the various services that individuals and families were participating in.

 Maki realized there had to be data-driven technology so a staff person could quickly and easily view a complete menu of service offerings for each family.
 He called Salesforce, which put him in touch with Provisio Partners.